 Here’s what I would do to go after the eSports market:

-1. Develop a website that is highly social (forums, live streams, chats) that covers news, events, players, and teams for eSports.
+1. Develop a video game website that is highly social (forums, live streams, chats) that covers news, events, players, and teams for eSports.
 Crowdsource much of the content through the social angles and set a budget to pay writers to continually update the site with fresh content related to the niche.

 2. Devote a great deal of time toward commentary of events and broadcast it through Twitch or have it uploaded to YouTube.
-Take the time to do play through videos of the games, too.
+Take the time to do playthrough videos of the games, too.
 Consider hiring a devoted eSports fan to create the commentary.

 4. Sponsor an event (even if it’s small and local – which may actually be better when starting).
 Start attending these eSports events (if possible) or have someone on your payroll to go for you.
-Record anything and everything so it can be posted on the website and YouTube.
+Record anything and everything so it can be posted on the website and on YouTube.